EDUCBA

 How Does this Code Work in the Backend?

-System multiplies the value of i (starting from 1) to itself and stores in the second column (Cells(i, 2)) for each row one by one.
-The code stops execute as soon as the value of the variable i reaches 10.
-The output might be the same which logically means both the codes are working as same.
+The system multiplies the value of i (starting from 1) to itself and stores in the second column (Cells(i, 2)) for each row one by one.
+The code stops execution as soon as the value of the variable i reaches 10.
+The output might be the same, which logically means both the codes are working as same.
 But the main difference is in compiling the code.
-In the last example, the condition was already there, and the system knew up-to what number it has to go.
+In the last example, the system already had the condition and knew the number it needed to go to.
 However, in this code, the system is unaware of the condition at the time of execution of statements and runs the iteration one by one.
-As long as the condition is false, the code stopped executing.
+As long as the condition is false, the code stops executing.

 Things to Remember About VBA While Loop

-• Do-while loop can be used in two ways where in one case you can add condition first to be checked and then add statements satisfying the condition.
-In another way, you can add statements first and later add the condition to be checked.
+• Do-while loop can be used in two ways; where in one case, you can add a condition first to be checked and then add statements satisfying the condition.
+An alternative approach is to add statements first and then check the condition later.

-• Indentations are recommended to use in loops so that the code can be more dynamic and easier to read.
+• We recommend using indentations in loops to make the code more dynamic and easier to read.

 Recommended Articles

 This has been a guide to VBA Do While Loop.
-Here we discussed how to use Excel VBA Do While Loop along with some practical examples and downloadable excel template.
+Here we discussed how to use Excel VBA Do While Loop, along with some practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. VBA RGB